Sumit-Shingari/backend-learning/okta-demo/readme.txt

 Here I have used developer okta account, created an application to get issuer, client id and secret.

-Further I have also created an admin group ( workds as role ) and also a custom scope to test authentication.
+Further I have also created an admin group ( works as role ) and also a custom scope to test authentication.

 This is the basic project making use of okta.